-Pitt Community College officials are continually monitoring developments concerning the coronavirus (COVID-19).
-The most up-to-date campus information and resources are posted on this coronavirus information page.
-Please remember to refresh this page and/or clear your browser history to ensure you are seeing the latest details.
+PCC officials are continually monitoring developments regarding the coronavirus (COVID-19).
+The most up-to-date campus information and resources are posted on this page.
+Please remember to refresh the page and/or clear your browser history to ensure you are seeing the latest details.

 Lawrence L. Rouse, Ed.D.